-Last Day for Instructors to Turn in Grades for Incompletes from Spring 2019
+Last Day for Instructors to Turn in Grades for Incomplete from Spring 2020

-The summer session dates for any full semester section (internships, independent study, etc.) are May 13-Aug 16.
-Many programs offer sections in two seven-week blocks, May 13-June 28 and July 1-Aug 16.
+The summer session dates for any full semester section (internships, independent study, etc.) are May 11-Aug 14.
+Many programs offer sections in two seven-week blocks, May 11-June 26 and June 29-Aug 14.

 Up-to-date summer schedule information can be found in VitNet.
 If you are not a current student, you may search for sections as a guest using the link on the home page of VitNet.
-See the Search and Register Summer Tips document for assistance if needed.
-Special_topics offered.
+Search and Register Summer Tips Registration Process

 Add - Courses may be added up until a class begins.
-Current students may add in VitNet.
+Current students may add in VitNet through the first Friday of the semester.
 All other students should complete a change of schedule form in the Registrar's Office (Murphy Center room 204).